-Expenditures reported on this Schedule of Expenditures of Federal Awards are reported on the accrual basis of accounting.
+Expenditures reported on the Schedule are reported on the accrual basis of accounting.
 Such expenditures are recognized following the cost principles contained in the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
 The organization has elected not to use the 10-percent de minims indirect cost rate as allowed under the Uniform Guidance.